learning-zone/react-basics/README.md

 ## Q. What is React Router?

-React router implements a component-based approach to routing.
-It provides different routing components according to the needs of the application and platform.
-React Router keeps your UI in sync with the URL.
-It has a simple API with powerful features like lazy loading, dynamic route matching, and location transition handling built right in.
+React router enables the navigation among views of various components in a React Application, allows changing the browser URL, and keeps the UI in sync with the URL.
+It has a simple API with powerful features like lazy loading, dynamic route matching, and location transition handling.

 ```js
 /**